 A tribute to my friend Nathan Winters, small moments in his big life that impacted me greatly.
 Xo

 Sometimes you meet people, and you know that they are special ones.
 Nathan and I were pretty much instant friends.
 He was a strong personality – opinionated, determined, inquisitive, creative, and an adventurer, not to mention a philosopher too.
-He had mottos like “Chop wood everyday” and “Take the Left Turns”, and I loved him like so many other people did.
+He had mottos like “Chop wood every day” and “Take the Left Turns”, and I loved him as so many other people did.

 I met Nathan through my roommate, Sloane.
 He came in for a surprise visit, but she had a previous commitment that would take her out of town for the weekend.
 And, here I was in my Santa Monica apartment with someone I only knew from stories, and he says to me, ” so do you want to go camping in Sequoia National Park this weekend?

-This was 2006, and we didn’t have the internet in our pocket.
-Stopping into a local establishment and asking for recommendations and directions was a great way to uncover a gem while on the road, and Nathan seemed to take that trick every where he went.
+This was 2006, and we didn’t have the internet in our pocket back then.
+Stopping into a local establishment and asking for recommendations and directions was a great way to uncover a gem while on the road.
+Nathan seemed to take that trick everywhere he went.

 I get goosebumps thinking about the squeals and excitement that entered the room.
-Women and men ran to that dance floor, filed up and as the music began.
-Nathan and I watched and listened in awe of the synchronized dancing to the sound of a steal guitar.
+Women and men ran to that dance floor, filed up and as the music began, Nathan and I watched in awe of the synchronized dancing to the sound of a steel guitar in front of us.
 The party had started, and although we were wallflowers, it was a hell of a good time!

-It was getting late and we still had miles to go to set up camp at Sequoia & Kings Canyon National Park, so we left.
+It was getting late and we still had miles to go to set up camp at Sequoia & Kings Canyon National Park, so we left shortly after arriving.

-The next day we woke up amongst the old and wise and towering redwoods.
+That morning, we awoke amongst the old and wise and towering redwoods.
 We set off on a 11 mile hike, discussing our dreams and thoughts on life, and L.A..
 As the day was coming to an end and we began to tire, our trail seemed less defined than it had in other spots.
 We had been walking for a long while and we both thought that we were lost, and suddenly we were back to the trail head.
-We went back and made a fire and enjoyed one of those great, simple meals after a long day outside.
+Going back to camp, we made a fire and enjoyed one of those great, simple meals after a long day outside.

 Years later Nathan had moved back to L.A. and then we both moved away.
 Before transitioning into the next chapter of his life, Nathan decided he was going to bike across the country and visit the farming communities along the way.
 Upon conception of this idea, Nathan wasn’t an avid bicyclist and wasn’t a farmer, just yet.
 He set up FollowNathan.org and raised money for The Nature Conservancy.
 He was a brave and outrageous kind of guy, and when he put his mind to something, he made it happen, someway, somehow.

 I was on my way to New York City, so I thought, but needed to spend some time having a major experience, as well.
 I spent that same summer on various trips across the country, visiting National Parks, friends, and attractions.
 Nathan, Sloane, and I had a friendly competition to visit all 50 States in the U.S. before the other.
-So at one point, as I am zig-zagging across the country, I found myself within a 350 mile vicinity of where Nathan was.
+So at one point that same summer, as I am zig-zagging across the country, I found myself within a 350-mile vicinity of where Nathan was.